 Well, first, let’s look at some of the things that could go wrong on a road trip.
 Given that we focus a lot on international travel or travel abroad, we can focus on overseas road trips.
 These days it’s not uncommon for study abroad students to rent a car in, say, Italy, and road trip it up to Switzerland or even into Slovenia or Croatia.
 Or, an executive who’s off to a meeting in Buenos Aires can want to see the real “Pampa” and head off to the Argentine countryside.
 The rental car companies, as the article explains, as well as international driver license permits have made “road trips” more than just a North American thing.
 The first thing that can go wrong is an accident.

 Travel Security on an International Road Trip: What Could Go Wrong?

 Now, admittedly all of these things can happen on your USA road trip as well, but here you speak the language and are a citizen.
 You know what’s up, whether you’re in Taos, New Mexico, or Brooklyn, New York.
 You’re at home even if you’re not at home.
 But when you’re road tripping it abroad, you have many security vulnerabilities and concerns that you might pleasantly ignore here in the states.
 And let’s look at this problem not from the perspective of the travelers but from the perspective of the HR manager or Study Abroad coordinator.
-Having things “go wrong” even if it’s as simple as a minor accident and minor stay in a foreign hospital, is not what he or she wants to have happen.
+Having things “go wrong” even if it’s as simple as a minor accident, is not what he or she wants to have happen.
 They want to stay in touch, and have some coordinated mechanism for keeping dibs on where the students or executive employees are.
 For these reasons, many institutions choose our FoneTrac travel safety app.
 It makes “road trips” more about fun and less about